Gentle hip endoprosthesis in young patients

 "In addition to the age-related wear and tear of the articular cartilage, injuries, inflammation, incorrect or overstressing can trigger osteoarthritis," explains the medical director of the BG Unfallklinik, Prof. Dr. med.
 Dr. Reinhard Hoffmann.
 Those affected initially only have pain on exertion, and in advanced state also in rest.
 If conservative treatments such as physiotherapy can no longer relieve the pain, it makes sense to replace the damaged joint with an implant.

-"Although artificial hip joint surgery is one of the routine procedures, choosing a hip replacement for the individual is often associated with uncertainty and anxiety.
+"Although artificial hip joint surgery is one of the routine procedures, choosing a hip endoprosthesis for the individual is often associated with uncertainty and anxiety.
 Comprehensive advice and information for our patients is therefore very important to us ", emphasizes the expert.
 In the patient information session, the instructors will inform about the preparation for the stay in the clinic, new surgical procedures, rehabilitation and living with an artificial hip joint.

 In September 2015, the BG Trauma an Orthopedic Clinic in Frankfurt faced a first audit process defined by the endoCert initiative of the German Society for Orthopedics and Orthopedic Surgery (DGOOC).
 Following the recommendation of the experts and approval of the certification body, the BG Trauma Clinic is certified as the endoprosthetics center for maximum care, especially for the hip endoprosthesis.